 Life Skills – Psycho-educational classes are offered weekly.
 Courses include: Human Sexuality, Stress Management, Self-esteem, Anger Management, Chemical Awareness, Independent Living and Healthy Touch.

 Therapeutic Recreation – A variety of therapeutic recreation and program activities are provided daily to assist clients in acquiring the skills, knowledge, and attitude necessary for a healthy leisure lifestyle.

 Therapeutic Milieu – Individual attention is provided to every client as a means of enhancing repetitive opportunities for skill development based on learning needs.

-Transitional Services – A client’s transitional plan and adjustment to his transition to home, foster care, group home, or another facility is facilitated by the Transitional Services Coordinator for six months after completion of the program.
+Transitional Services – A client’s transitional plan and adjustment to his transition to home, foster care, group home, or another facility is facilitated by staff for six months after completion of the program.

 Progress Reviews – Each client’s progress is reviewed monthly and at approximately eight to ten week intervals by the multi-disciplinary treatment team.